wolfworldwidedigital/mattermost/server/tests/test-attachments.md

 This test contains instructions for the core team to manually test common attachment types.
 All files for testing are stored in the [mm_file_testing](https://drive.google.com/drive/folders/0B9-SWBTtyOCBRlEyaW1IdkZ4X1k) Drive folder.
 Follow these instructions:

 1. Download the entire [mm_file_testing](https://drive.google.com/drive/folders/0B9-SWBTtyOCBRlEyaW1IdkZ4X1k) folder.
-2. Drag and drop each file type into Mattermost to upload it (upload some as multiple attachments on the same post)
+2. Drag and drop each file type into Cusmato to upload it (upload some as multiple attachments on the same post)
 3. Post the file attachment

 **Notes:**